isx45128227/MongoVsPostgres/documentacio.md

   Before explaining the divergences between the options we use, we should differenciate 4 different **types** of connection:

-   * Local: This option matches connection attempts using Unix-domain sockets.
+   * **Local**: This option matches connection attempts using Unix-domain sockets.

-   * Host: This option matches connection attempts using TCP/IP, the most commonly used.
+   * **Host**: This option matches connection attempts using TCP/IP, the most commonly used.

-   * Hostssl: This option matches connection attempts made using TCP/IP but only when the connection is made with SSL encryption.
+   * **Hostssl**: This option matches connection attempts made using TCP/IP but only when the connection is made with SSL encryption.

-   * Hostnossl: This option has the opposite behaviour of hostssl.
+   * **Hostnossl**: This option has the opposite behaviour of hostssl.

-  Here we will see the most commonly used options and their meaning.
+  Here we will see the most commonly used **options** and their meaning.

   Option       |    Usage